jsartelle/Development-Notes/Cheat sheets/TypeScript cheat sheet.md

   [P in keyof T as T[P] extends Value | undefined ?
 P : never]: T[P]
 }
 ```

+# Configuration

+- `strict`: enables much stricter type checking

+## TypeScript ESLint

+- `no-floating-promises`: warns if you forget to await an async function
+- `no-misused-promises`: warns if you use Promises in locations that don't make sense

 # See also